Meizzy/Anagrams-Solver/README.md

 # Anagrams-Solver
-An app that returns a request from a remote API that solves your anagram puzzle with all the possible combination of words.
+An app that returns a request from a remote API that solves your anagram puzzle with all the possible combination of words, and also an option to search the english dictionary.

 ## Technologies used:
 * Kotlin